Interstate 135

 Interstate 135 (I-135) is an approximately 95.7 mi auxiliary Interstate Highway in central and south-central Kansas, United States.
 I-135, which is signed as north-south, runs between I-35 and the Kansas Turnpike in Wichita north to I-70, U.S. Highway 40 (US-40), and US-81 in Salina.
-Except for the first 0.46 mi, I-135 overlaps US-81 its entire length.
+Except for the first 0.46 mi, I-135 overlaps US-81 for almost its entire length.
 The route also runs through the cities of McPherson, Newton, and Park City.

 The highway was designated as Interstate 35W (I-35W) until September 1976, when it was renumbered as I-135 to conform to new AASHTO policies that eliminated most suffixed Interstate Highways.
 It is currently the longest three-digit spur with an odd first digit in the Interstate System.

 Route description

 I-135 begins at this exit from the Kansas Turnpike.